Our glossary will help you understand the terms we use on our website and throughout the University.

 Sequence - The order in which units are taken throughout the semester, depending on prerequisites.

-Sessions - The First Year Model is taught in 'sessions' of two to three hours.
+Sessions - The VU Block Model is taught in 'sessions' of two to three hours.
 These include periods of teaching, labs, and practicum learning.

-Special consideration - Students whose performance at an examination is seriously affected by illness or other special causes can complete a Special Consideration Application form.
-Application may be completed online or via a paper based form.
+Special consideration - Students whose performance at an examination is seriously affected by illness or other special causes can submit a Special Consideration Application.
 Applications must be submitted to your college office within three working days of the date of your examination.

 Student identification card - This car carries your photograph and VU student identification number.
 Replacements for lost cards are available at Student Service Centres for a fee.